Rendering

 The @comark/ansi package renders Comark AST to ANSI-styled strings for terminal output.
 Install it separately:

-The quickest way to parse markdown and get an ANSI-styled string:
+The quickest way to parse markdown and get an ANSI-styled string in one call.

 import { render } from '@comark/ansi'